🧩 mems-ana_demo

 - Frozen demo snapshot

-- Parameters are fixed to ensure reproducibility
+- All parameters are fixed for reproducibility

-Disclaimer
+⚠️ Disclaimer